How do I use negative prompts to avoid common AI product photography errors?

 Composition: floating object, cut off, out of frame.

 Relying on negative prompts is fragile.
-A slight change in the positive prompt can override the negative ones.
+A small change in the positive prompt can override the negative ones, and the technique only works in half the model families.

 Consistent and on brand AI photoshoots, optimized for conversion.